 The Grants Review and Awards Committee

-Dr. Jennifer Arnold, MBBS (hons), FRANZCO (Chair)
+Dr Jennifer Arnold, MBBS (hons), FRANZCO (Co-chair)

-Dr. Arnold is a partner at Marsden Eye Specialists in New South Wales, Australia.
+Dr Arnold is a partner at Marsden Eye Specialists in New South Wales, Australia.
 She specialises in retinal and macular diseases, as well as cataract and all aspects of general ophthalmology.

-Professor Quan Dong Nguyen, MD, MSc (Co-Chair)
+Professor Quan Dong Nguyen, MD, MSc, FAAO (Co-chair)

-Professor Nguyen received his baccalaureate from the Phillips Exeter Academy in Exeter, New Hampshire and his bachelor and master of science degrees simultaneously in molecular biophysics and biochemistry from Yale University in New Haven, Connecticut.
-Subsequently, he earned his medical degree at the University of Pennsylvania School of Medicine in Philadelphia.
-He completed an internship in internal medicine at the Massachusetts General Hospital and a residency in ophthalmology at the Massachusetts Eye and Ear Infirmary, Harvard Medical School in Boston.
-Professor Nguyen also completed fellowships in immunology and uveitis at the Massachusetts Eye and Ear Infirmary, ocular immunology at the Wilmer Eye Institute of the Johns Hopkins Medical Institutions, and medical and surgical diseases of the vitreous and retina at the Schepens Eye Research Institute and the Massachusetts Eye and Ear Infirmary.
+Professor Nguyen received his bachelor and Master of Science degree in molecular biophysics and biochemistry from Yale University, Connecticut.
+Subsequently, Professor Nguyen earned his medical degree at the University of Pennsylvania School of Medicine in Philadelphia.
+In addition, Professor Nguyen has completed an internship in Internal Medicine at the at the Massachusetts General Hospital, Harvard Medical School, Massachusetts; a residency in ophthalmology at the Massachusetts Eye and Ear Infirmary, Harvard Medical School, Massachusetts; as well as fellowships in immunology and uveitis at the Massachusetts Eye and Ear Infirmary; ocular immunology at the Johns Hopkins Wilmer Eye Institute in Baltimore, Maryland; and medical and surgical retina at the Schepens Eye Research Institute and Massachusetts Eye and Ear Infirmary.

 Professor Francesco Bandello, MD, FEBO

-Dr. Patricia A. D’Amore, PhD, MBA, FARVO
+Dr Patricia A. D’Amore, PhD, MBA, FARVO

-Dr. D’Amore has over 200 publications to her credit, some of which have appeared in journals such as Nature Medicine, Journal of Clinical Investigation, Development and the Journal of Cell Biology.
-In addition to her scientific achievements, Dr. D’Amore has won numerous awards for her role as a mentor and teacher, having trained over 70 undergraduate and graduate students, research assistants, and postdoctoral fellows.
+Dr D’Amore has over 200 publications to her credit, some of which have appeared in journals such as Nature Medicine, Journal of Clinical Investigation, Development, and the Journal of Cell Biology.
+In addition to her scientific achievements, Dr D’Amore has won numerous awards for her role as a mentor and teacher, having trained over 70 undergraduate and graduate students, research assistants, and postdoctoral fellows.

 Mr Philip Hykin, MD, FRCS, FRCO

-Dr Peter J. Kertes, MD, CM, FRCSC
+Dr Dr Peter J. Kertes, MD, CM, FRCSC

-He was in practice in Ottawa from 1997 and moved to Toronto and the Sunnybrook Health Sciences Centre,in 2003 and is currently a vitreoretinal surgeon and the Ophthalmologist-in-chief of the John and Liz Tory Eye Centre at Sunnybrook, and on staff at the Hospital for Sick Children.
-He is also a professor of ophthalmology and vision sciences at the University of Toronto.
+Dr Kertes was in practice in Ottawa from 1997 and moved to the Sunnybrook Health Sciences Centre in Toronto, Canada, in 2003 where he is currently a vitreoretinal surgeon and the Ophthalmologist-in-Chief of the John and Liz Tory Eye Centre at Sunnybrook.
+Furthermore, Dr Kertes is a Professor of Ophthalmology and Vision Sciences at the University of Toronto, and is on staff at the Hospital for Sick Children in Toronto.

-Dr. William Li, MD
+Dr William Li, MD

-Prof. Masahito Ohji, MD
+Professor Masahito Ohji, MD